GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 02/Blizzard (part 1)/README.md

 + Changed one of the WinAPI DrawIcon parameters from (HICON) (WORD) GetClassLong(hWindow, GCL_HICON) to (HICON) GetClassLongPtr(hWindow, GCLP_HICON).

 ### Notes
 There may be links to websites or internet sources in these pages and source code.
 Links can go stale.
 A search engine is your friend.

-This is a "work in progress", there is no guarantee the entirety of the entire collection of games will ever be modernized any time soon or to what degree of modern usage.

-There is also no guarantee the source files will work for you.

-If you find better ways to rework the code please drop me a note and let me know.